-The best ways to do it is through testing, experimentation, repetition, and iteration
+The best ways to do it is through testing, experimentation, repetition, and iteration.

 CPC vs. CPM Ads

-What is Cost per Click (CPC)
+What is the Cost per Click (CPC)

 Cost per Click (CPC) is an online advertising pricing model where advertisers have to pay only when their Ad is clicked upon, not each time when an Ad is shown.

-In this type of pricing model, advertisers are safe and have to pay each time when their Ad is clicked, but they have to make sure that their ad attracts the viewer, and they click on your ad.
+In this type of pricing model, advertisers are safe and have to pay each time their Ad is clicked, but they have to make sure that their ad attracts the viewer, and they click on your ad.

 Today, Google generates billions of dollars in revenue by acting as a middleman between advertisers and publishers.

-So much so, that there has been a marked shift in advertising expenditure towards the online world.
+So much so that there has been a marked shift in advertising expenditure towards the online world.

 Actually, Cost per Click Ads is subject to click frauds.

-Herein, there is a possibility that network of people gets involved in clicking on Ads with whatsoever no interest in products or services that are being sold or advertised.
+Herein, there is a possibility that a network of people gets involved in clicking on Ads with whatsoever no interest in products or services that are being sold or advertised.

-This can be to drive up advertising costs, or it can be an attempt to generate revenue by clicking on Ads that show up on publisher’s website who is also involved in fraud.
+This can be to drive up advertising costs, or it can be an attempt to generate revenue by clicking on Ads that show up on the publisher’s website who is also involved in fraud.

 Having said this, Google has played a vigilant role in combating such frauds.

-The best testimonies are the millions of dollars that are being regularly pumped into CPC pricing model.
+The best testimonies are the millions of dollars that are being regularly pumped into the CPC pricing model.

 What is CPM (Cost Per Thousand Impressions)?

-Cost per thousand Impressions (CPM) is the oldest online advertising pricing model.
+Cost per thousand impressions (CPM) is the oldest online advertising pricing model.

 At the initial stages, CPM was actively promoted by big portals such as AOL and Yahoo.

-It turned out to be a great revenue generator for them being largely risk-free.
+It turned out to be a great revenue generator for them, being largely risk-free.